 Adhesive works differently at cold temperatures—because moisture is pulled away when temperatures drop, floor tape applications in refrigerator storage or locations with uncontrolled temperatures may fail.
-For cold to below-freezing locations, such as food and beverage service walk-in coolers, unheated warehouse storage, loading docks, and entryways, choose floor marking tape rated for use at low temperatures.
-Explore these top uses for floor marking tape.
+For cold to below-freezing locations, such as food and beverage service walk-in coolers, unheated warehouse storage, loading docks, and entryways, choose floor marking tape rated for use at low temperatures to prevent premature failure of your taped lines and signs.
+Explore these top uses for floor marking tape and see how to properly mark visual cues in cold to freezing areas.

 What Is Freezer Floor Marking Tape?